patrick-kidger/equinox/docs/api/module/advanced_fields.md

         def f(self): ...
     ```

 Just the strict `Module` is checked.
 Subclasses will not become strict unless they also opt-in.
-This makes it possible to safely enable strict modules in a library, without affecting any downstream users.
+This makes it possible to safely enable strict modules in a library, without affecting any downstream users.-->